AzarashiYifan/yifan_ml_docker_lite/README.md

 ### Customizing the Environment

-If you need additional packages, you can modify the `Pipfile` and rebuild the Docker image:
+To add additional packages, modify the `Pipfile` and rebuild the Docker image:

-1. Add the package to the `[packages]` section in the `Pipfile`.
+1. Add your desired package to the `[packages]` section in the `Pipfile`.
-2. Rebuild the Docker image:
+2. Rebuild the Docker image by running:

    ```bash
    docker build -t ml-environment .